-Joint procurement with an EU Member State, an EFTA State or an EU candidate country:
+Joint procurement with an EU Member State, an EFTA State or an EU candidate country

-In case of joint action between a EU institution and a contracting authority from a Member State, from an EFTA State or from an EU candidate country, the procurement procedure may be carried out jointly by the EU institution and that contracting authority.
-In this case, European Commission procedures apply33.
+In case of joint action between an EU institution and a contracting authority from a Member State, from an EFTA State or from an EU candidate country, the procurement procedure may be carried out jointly by the EU institution and that contracting authority.
+In this case, the procedural procedures applicable to the European Union Institutions must apply94.